Frenchtown Board of Education

-D. Additional unpaid time may be granted, on a case by case basis by the Superintendent as stated in guidelines established by the Board of Education.
+E. Additional unpaid time may be granted, on a case by case basis by the Chief School Administrator as stated in guidelines established by the Board of Education.
 Unused family days accumulate as sick leave; provided, however, the total accumulation of sick leave and family days in any given year does not exceed ten (10).

 TEMPORARY LEAVE OF ABSENCE

 A. Teachers employed full time shall be entitled to the following temporary non-accumulative leaves of absence with full pay each year: